 WHAT IS IST20?

 IST20 stands for Inter Services Twenty20, a United Kingdom Armed Forces Cricket Association Twenty20 tournament that has been held since the inaugural tournament at the Aldershot Army Cricket Ground in 2005.
-This will be the seventh time that the MCC has kindly hosted the event at Lord’s.
+This will be the eleventh time that the MCC has kindly hosted the event at Lord’s.

 Each of the Royal Navy, the British Army and the Royal Air Force is represented by a squad of 14 players.
 Each team plays two matches during the tournament.